 3022 was sixth film as a director for John Suits.
 Suits had previously made the horror film Breathing Room (2008), the non-genre likes of Family of Four (2009) and 2nd Take (2011), The Scribbler (2014), an SF film about multiple personalities, and Pandemic (2016), a zombie film shot from First Person Shooter perspective.
 Suits has far more credits as a producer with the New Artists Alliance production company, headed by he and his business partner Gabriel Cowan.
 Their films include the genre likes of Growth (2010), Extracted (2012), Static (2012), Bad Milo!
 (2013), Cheap Thrills (2013), 400 Days (2014) and Fear, Inc. (2016).

 3022 comes with a solid and interesting premise – what if a group of people on a space station were the only ones to survive the destruction of the Earth?
 We’ve had various films about the last survivors on a space expedition before.
 The really cheap Doomsday Machine (1972) featured a plot where a crew of three men and three women were sent out to survive the destruction of the Earth before falling to in-fighting.
 There was also Defcon 4 (1985), which had a group of people in a space station orbiting Earth surviving a nuclear holocaust below.
+Although the film that actually comes the closest to this is George Clooney’s subsequently released The Midnight Sky (2020), which had a lone scientist trying to communicate with the crew of a returning space mission following an extinction catastrophe on Earth.

 It took me a long time to get into 3022.
 The characters are unlikeable and unengaging.
 We see them at the end of their mental tether slowly falling to pieces even before the disaster has begun.
 There have been good films made about this before – see Solaris (1972) and Dark Star (1974).
 On the other hand, all that John Suits seems to do is observe how dull and tedious life is aboard the space station.
 The main problem is that films that try to portray the dullness of a space mission end up being well dull.
 The prime example of this is Voyage to the End of the Universe (1963), while the thing that people always criticise about 2001: A Space Odyssey (1968) is that the space scenes are dull.
 The only film that made the monotony of the space mission work for it was Dark Star where everything was played as a comedy.